 When it comes to ink, this product is highly recommended as it is rich and vivid to ensure every part of your work comes out legible and distinct.
 The different marker body sizes are also strategically made to cater to people’s varying grip comfortability.

-This set has all the hand lettering supplies you will ever need, from the handbook, to the materials needed to finish an artwork in style.
+This set has all the hand lettering supplies you will ever need, from the hand lettering books to the materials needed to finish an artwork in style.

 9. ZSCM Dual Tip Brush Pens Art Markers